 Biomedical Engineering

 The Department of Biomedical Engineering offers an undergraduate program leading to the Bachelor of Science in Biomedical Engineering.
-The department also offers graduate programs leading to an interdisciplinary Master of Science in Engineering, and an interdisciplinary Doctor of Philosophy in Engineering.
+The department also offers graduate programs leading to a Master of Science in Biomedical Engineering, a professional Master in Biomedical Engineering, and an interdisciplinary Doctor of Philosophy in Engineering.

 The Biomedical Engineering program is accredited by the Engineering Accreditation Commission of ABET, www.abet.org.
 The Biomedical Engineering program identifies program educational objectives that describe what their graduates are expected to attain within a few years of graduation.
 Accordingly, the educational objectives of the Biomedical Engineering program are to educate biomedical engineers who can: